mlehotay/ier/IER/_work/abstracts.md

 No claim outside this document carries **definitional, criterial, or ethical authority**.

-All other IER documents (theory, dynamics, mathematics, ethics applications, diagnostics, or commentary) are **non-normative derivatives**.
+All other IER documents — theory, dynamics, mathematics, ethics applications, diagnostics, or commentary — are **non-normative derivatives**.
 They introduce **no criteria, thresholds, sufficiency conditions, or necessity claims**.

 > **If any statement in another IER document conflicts with this Specification, the Specification takes precedence and the conflicting statement is void.**